JanicaJensen/jjensen_webdev_portfolio/README.md

 ## Errors and bugs

--  No footer is included due to the fact that there is nothing I could possibly put there.
+- Chrome DEV Tools shows my media queries correctly for the specified widths, but on an actual phone, they do not show.
+-That being said, everything works much better in live server and once ported through GH pages, seems to create hours worth of work so, just know that I got it working great on a liveserver only to have it consistently break once in GH and spent hours fixing those.
 - The form doesn't actually work, it's decorative.
 Once I know how to make it work, I will.
 We have not yet hit that part of the curriculum.
 - The Horiseon logo with the actual horizon/sun isn't real.
 - If one actually navigates to the Horiseon site, clicking the links will not actually move you on the page.
-I believe this is a GitHub pages problem, as it works just fine in LiveServer.
+I believe this is a GitHub pages problem, as it works just fine in LiveServer.-  No footer is included due to the fact that there is nothing I could possibly put there.

 ## Appearance and URL
 URL again, can be found here: